Feelin' Folksy – Hank Mobley

 - Minus You

 Feelin' Folksy is an groovy, engaging romp, enhanced by drummer Philly Joe Jones' punctuations.
 As Leonard Feather says in the original liner notes: "Feelin' Folksy is a minor but somehow jaunty tune that suggests a stroll along a boulevard in spring.
 Philly Joe's punctuations are a vital component throughout."
 Hank puts the horn melody in octaves for the A sections.
+The first six measures of the bridge have 3-part harmonies, which are also part of Don Sickler's sextet arrangement.

 What's available: